|Type of tour:||Self-guided|

 Day 5: Krompachy - Kosice (38 miles/60 km)

-Today we journey along the Hornad River Valley, following a network of cycle paths and minor roads, traversing a landscape that takes us through the Carpathians to the town of Kosice.
-As we cycle through Margecany, the river changes into a substantial reservoir, with high steep banks that are carpeted in wild forest.
-We aim to stop for lunch at a restaurant somewhere close to the waters edge, before resuming our journey along a forest road that skirts the reservoir.
-As we near the end of the day's journey the mountain landscape changes to a more gentle terrain of rolling hills as we enter a warmer climate zone lying amongst the southern boundaries of Eastern Slovakia.
+Today you journey along the Hornad River Valley, following a network of cycle paths and minor roads, traversing a landscape that takes you through the Carpathians to the town of Kosice.
+As you cycle through Margecany, the river changes into a substantial reservoir, with high steep banks that are carpeted in wild forest.
+You aim to stop for lunch at a restaurant somewhere close to the waters edge, before resuming your journey along a forest road that skirts the reservoir.
+As you near the end of the day's journey the mountain landscape changes to a more gentle terrain of rolling hills as you enter a warmer climate zone lying amongst the southern boundaries of Eastern Slovakia.

 Kosice is the country's second largest city, where the old and the new come together in an eclectic fusion of sights and sounds.
 The city is littered with museums and churches and its labyrinth of charming narrow streets make it perfect to explore on two wheels.
 Originally a Slav settlement, the city has had a somewhat chequered history, gaining importance under the early Hungarian empire, before attacks from the Turks saw its important trade routes interrupted and its commercial importance decline.
 Its allegiances and influences have continually moved between Czech and Hungarian factions over the years and even today its has a vibrant Hungarian ethnic community.

 Overnight in Kosice.